jtpcode/ot-harjoitustyo/Documentation/manual.md

 ## Card view

 Here you can see the cards stored in your collection.
 Same card can be in different card sets as a reprint, so you need to use both the card and set name.
 You can add new cards by typing the card name and choosing a corresponding card set, then click 'Add'.
 If you want to remove a card from your collection, type in the name and set of the card, then click 'Delete'.

 Here are some example cards with corresponding sets for you to try out:

 - Blooming Blast, Bloomburrow
 - Cache Grab, Bloomburrow
 - Hop to It, Bloomburrow
 - Firebolt, Eternal Masters
-- Firebotl, Odyssey
+- Firebolt, Odyssey

 ![](./pics/card_view.png)